Healing, Reinvention, and the Human Experience

 About Dr. Vasu Tolia

-Dr. Vasu Tolia is a physician and visual artist based in Michigan.
-She is an Emeritus Professor of Pediatrics and established Michigan’s first pediatric endoscopy unit.
-She has authored over 150 research publications and spent decades teaching and mentoring physicians.
+I am a physician and visual artist based in Michigan.
+I am an Emeritus Professor of Pediatrics and established Michigan’s first pediatric endoscopy unit.
+I have authored more than 150 research publications and spent decades teaching and mentoring physicians.

-Her artwork has been featured by The Washington Post and appeared on the cover of Emerging Infectious Diseases, the journal of the Centers for Disease Control and Prevention.
-Her work is installed in hospitals, corporate environments, and educational spaces where art becomes part of the lived experience.
+My artwork has been featured by The Washington Post and appeared on the cover of Emerging Infectious Diseases, the journal of the Centers for Disease Control and Prevention.
+My work is installed in hospitals, corporate environments, and educational spaces where art becomes part of the lived experience.